-2008-09: In his first full season with the Kootenay Ice(WHL), Fraser played in 63 games, scoring 10 goals and adding 14 assists.
+2008-09: In his first full season with the Kootenay Ice(WHL), Matt Fraser played in 63 games, scoring 10 goals and adding 14 assists.
 He also picked up 123 PIMs.
 In the playoffs, Fraser notched 2 assists in 4 games.

 2009-10: Fraser played in 65 games with the Kootenay Ice(WHL), scoring 32 goals and adding 25 assists.
 The power forward added 117 PIMs.
 In the playoffs, Fraser appeared in 6 games, scoring just once and adding another single assist.